quantumiracle/MARS/README.md

 WIP.
 Not released yet.

 ## Usage Instruction
+Some tutorials (`./tutorials/`) are provided for simple MARL concepts, including building an arbitrary matrix game, solving the Nash equilibrium with different algorithms for matrix games, building arbitrary Markov game, solving Markov games, etc.

 For usage instruction document, see [here](http://htmlpreview.github.io/?https://github.com/quantumiracle/MARS/blob/master/docs/build/html/index.html).

 MARS is still under-development and not prepared to release yet.
 You may find it hard to clone b.c. the author is testing algorithms with some models hosted on Git.